About CROPP Cooperative

 - On-Farm Sustainability Program: Our current program involves developing pilot crops for use in biodiesel, allowing our farmers to grow their own organic fuel and feed source: holding on-farm assessments for energy efficiency and renewable energy possibilities and educating farmers on various methods of efficiency and renewables.

 - Farmers In Marketing: Our farmer/members are our best ambassadors and spokespeople for our brands.
-Farmers In Marketing (FIM) provides many opportunities to get involved, including Own Your Community Programs, the Farmer Ambassador Program and the Generation Organic Program.
-Own Your Community Programs consist of Farmer Event Support, Adopt-a-Store Program (ASP) and Quarterly Farmer Coupons.
+Farmers In Marketing (FIM) provides many opportunities to get involved, from handing out coupons in your community to working as a Farmer Ambassador at major consumer events.
 Contact your Regional FIM Farmer Specialist for more information:

-Veterinarians Paul Dettloff, DVM, Guy Jodarski, DVM & Hue Karreman, DMV
+Veterinarians Paul Dettloff, DVM, Guy Jodarski, DVM & Jennifer Burton, DVM

 - Dr. Dettloff is a veterinarian with nearly 40 years of professional experience.
 He now specializes in natural and organic animal treatment methods and is the cooperative staff veterinarian.
 Dr. Dettloff is one of the most knowledgeable and experienced veterinarians on organic herd-health techniques and is available for consultation to all members of the cooperative.
 He regularly holds Barn Meetings in all regions of the country to teach organic farmers the techniques of the trade.
 He is also the author of the book “Alternative Treatments for the Ruminant Animal”, a mainstay for organic livestock producers.